- About Barnacre

 So far his offspring who have entered the show ring have collected a number of rosette and a few champion and reserve champion sashes which include winning grey male champion, grey reserve male champion and female black Champion.

-Sunburst is currently adopted by Bert Meerkamp, Britt Cilgram, Ben Cubby and Sheila Donnachie.
+Sunburst is currently adopted by Bert Meerkamp, Britt Cilgram, Ben Cubby, Sheila Donnachie and Freya.

 Born: 11 May 2012